ariasAleia/Face-detector-ROS2/README.md

 * **bounding_box_node:** Subscribes to the topic */image*, receives the image as message and processes the image to detect faces using the super-hiper-mega Viola Jones algorithm (OpenCV helps us with that.
 Long life to OpenCV!).
 Bounding boxes where the faces are detected are then published in the topic */bounding_boxes*
 * **face_detector_node:** Subscribes to the topic */image* and saves it in a class variable called *original_image*.
 Subscribes to the topic */bounding_boxes* and after receiving the box, it draws green rectangles in the *original_image* and saves the result in *final_image.png*

-Check this video to see how it works!

 ## How can I use this project?